Destination · 01 of 09 Cumbria · United Kingdom 54.4609°N · 3.0886°W

 Most of our August is full from regulars.
 Do we even need this?

 Probably not for August.
 You need it for November through March.
-The AI Visibility Fix typically pays back inside two shoulder-season months for Lakes operators because it shifts the demand floor — not the peak.
-If your problem is 'we're full when the sun is out and empty when it isn't,' that's exactly the maths the Fix addresses.
+The Sprint typically pays back inside two shoulder-season months for Lakes operators because it shifts the demand floor — not the peak.
+If your problem is 'we're full when the sun is out and empty when it isn't,' that's exactly the maths the Sprint addresses.

 Booking.com sends us 30–40% of nights.
 Will going direct kill that pipeline?